Kashmir battles to restore mobile services after militant attacks

-SRINAGAR, India/MUMBAI (Reuters) - Authorities in Jammu and Kashmir battled on Wednesday to restore mobile phone coverage paralysed after a series of attacks by a previously unknown militant outfit on people who cooperated with service providers.
+SRINAGAR, India/MUMBAI, June 3 (Reuters) - Authorities in Indian-administered Kashmir battled on Wednesday to restore mobile phone coverage paralysed after a series of attacks by a previously unknown militant outfit on people who cooperated with service providers.

 Networks have crashed across the region of seven million people, which has long suffered a separatist insurgency and been fought over repeatedly by India and Pakistan since independence and partition.